DylanBrass/Java_Web_Final_Project/README.md

 The last one is more interesting because it is a fix that I needed because of the large amount o text I had.
-The componend ScrollToTop is used to remedy the proble of starting in the middle of the page.
+The component ScrollToTop is used to remedy the problem of starting in the middle of the page.

 # Running the project